theory-cs/theory-cs.github.io/README.md

  where to make edits.

- Weekly instructor workflow: edit .tex files by selecting snippets and adding custom text, then update unit_settings.json paths with current files.
+ Weekly instructor workflow: edit .tex files by selecting snippets and adding custom text, then update unit_settings.json with current files.

  JSON Settings files: